 The economy of the Russian Federation continues to display characteristics of an emerging market, which includes certain currency conversion risks.
 The prospects for future economic stability in the Russian Federation are largely dependent upon the effectiveness of economic measures undertaken by the government, together with legal, regulatory and political developments.
 Russian Federation laws, licenses and permits have been in a state of change and new laws may be given retroactive effect.
 Such licenses and permits, including the obtainment from the Russian Federation authorities of a mining license to replace the exploration license in respect to the Mangazeisky Project, may not be obtained on a basis consistent with our current expectations.
 Further, ambiguity exists with regard to the interpretation of licenses and permits and the application of rules and regulations with regard to exploration activities in the Russian Federation.
-The suspension, limitation in scope or revocation of an exploration or mining license or the levying of substantial fines or penalties could have a material adverse effect on our exploration and development activities in the Russian Federation and Silver Bear's financial results.
+The suspension, limitation in scope or revocation of an exploration or mining license or the levying of substantial fines or penalties could have a material adverse effect on our exploration or development activities in the Russian Federation and Silver Bear's financial results.
 In such circumstances the exploration and development activities may be significantly and adversely affected.
 It is also not unusual in the context of dispute resolution in the Russian Federation for parties to use the uncertainty in the Russian Federation legal environment as leverage in business negotiations.
-In addition, Russian Federation may not coincide with that of Russian Federation tax authorities.
+In addition, Russian Federation tax legislation is subject to varying interpretations and constant change.
+Furthermore, Silver Bear's interpretation of tax legislation may not coincide with that of Russian Federation tax authorities.
 As a result, transactions may be challenged by the tax authorities and Silver Bear's Russian operations may be assessed, which could result in significant additional taxes, penalties and interest.
 The periods remain open to review by the tax authorities for three years (although the statute of limitations in certain circumstances may not time bar the tax claims).
-In addition, Russian Federation and authorities for reasons that the Company is unable to predict and which may result in material adverse changes to the Company.
+In addition, Russian Federation authorities and court systems have been shown to be unpredictable.
+Challenges to the Company's assets and operations in the Russian Federation may be brought by authorities for reasons that the Company is unable to predict and which may result in material adverse changes to the Company.